Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

 - `bkdgflcldnnnapblkhphbgpggdiikppg`

-Installed by default so Google won't be the default search engine.
+Installed by default so Google won't be the default search engine, or that would be the idea, but Chromium doesn't seem to allow that.

+Additionally it's restricted only to `google.com` and `duckduckgo.com` domains so it won't interfere with other extensions.

 ### [NoScript](https://chrome.google.com/webstore/detail/doojmbjmlfjjnbmnoijecmcbfeoakpjm)